 Crassula capitella subsp. sessilicymula (Mogg) Toelken

 Crassula capitella subsp. sessilicymula is a succulent plant with a woody base and rosettes of lance-shaped leaves.
 It grows up to 16 inches (40 cm) tall.
 Leaves are finely papillate, tending to become glabrous, with ciliate margins and a pointed or not pointed tip.
 They are up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
 The tiny white flowers appear arranged in a spike-like thyrse branched from the base from mid-summer to fall.

-The subspecific epithet "sessilicymula (ses-ee-lee-SY-muh-luh)" means "sprouts attached to the base" and refers to the inflorescences, which are usually branched from the base.
+The subspecific epithet "sessilicymula (ses-ee-lee-SY-muh-luh)" means "sprouts attached to the base" and refers to the inflorescences that are usually branched from the base.

 How to Grow and Care for Crassula capitella subsp. sessilicymula